mcampora/sm-cli/README.md

 ## Configuration

-1. Open the credentials file and update it with your AWS credentials:
+1. Create a ./credentials file and update it with your AWS credentials:
    ```bash
    [default]
    aws_access_key_id=...